siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 102 What Is Time.md

 ordering of successive configurations of persistent flow, counted by recurrence.

-A stable flow distinguishes before from after by continuing to reconfigure.
+A stable flow registers change by continuing to reconfigure.
+When such reconfiguration recurs, the recurrence can be counted.
 Any recurrent pattern of flow can therefore serve as a clock.
 Time is the count of such recurrent steps, not an external backdrop through which the steps move.

 In this framework, the coordinate $t$ in the equations labels successive states of the flow.
 It does not name an independent substance.
 Physical time is the